dave-andersen/dga-blog-code/README.md

 # dga-blog-code
-Code used in blog posts
+Code used in Dave's blog posts.